Joseph-Luper-Tsenum/Gut-microbiome-diversity-detected-by-high-coverage-16S-shotgun-sequencing-of-paired-stool-colon-sa/README.md

 ### Introduction

 The gut microbiome has a key role in human health and disease (Efimova et al. 2018).
-However, studying the complex structure and function of the gut microbiome through next generation sequencing is a challenging task and it results to reproducibility issues (Efimova et al. 2018)
+However, studying the complex structure and function of the gut microbiome through next generation sequencing is a challenging task and it results to reproducibility issues (Efimova et al. 2018).
+Here, I analyzed microbiome data to study their complex structure and functions.

 ### How Efimova et al. 2018 sequenced gut microbiome data